gschmutz/bigdata-spark-workshop/01-environment/Lightsail.md

 * `hdfs` - if you want to have Hadoop HDFS on a Hadoop cluster
 * `minio` (default) - if you want to have a stack with a local object store and no Hadoop

+Optionally change the password from the default value of `ubuntu` to a more secure one.

 ```
 export PLATFORM_FLAVOUR=minio
 export DOCKER_COMPOSE_VERSION=1.25.3